 4. You Need to Use Credit to Buy Gifts

 It's one thing if you shop with credit cards to earn rewards points and then pay down your balance.
 But it's a red flag if the only way you can afford to buy gifts is by charging them, said Johnson.

 However, it's an even bigger problem if you have to open a new credit card to fund Christmas, said Renee K. Collins, founder of RKC Tax & Financial Services in the Chicago area.
 After all, opening a new card often means existing ones are maxed out.
 You don't want to add more debt to what you already have in order to buy gifts.

+Results of the Experian survey revealed that 31 percent of people have gone into debt from unexpected holiday purchases.
 This holiday season, prioritize paying down your debt over paying for Christmas gifts.

 "Be creative," said Collins.
 "Make gifts instead.
 You will feel much better once the holidays have passed knowing you can start the new year without the burden of holiday debt."